5 Advanced Shopify Reports in BigQuery

-But let’s be honest, the standard reports are mediocre (at best).
+We love Shopify.
+But let's be honest, the standard reports are mediocre.

-You can try exporting the data to Sheets for deeper analysis, but if your store is doing any sort of volume (>1k sales) you’ll need a more powerful solution.
+You can try exporting the data for deeper analysis, but if your brand is doing any sort of volume you'll need a more powerful solution than a spreadsheet or notebook.

-We’ve helped our ecommerce clients setup dozens of custom reports in BigQuery, this post will detail the 5 of the most powerful Ecommerce analyses out there:
+In the past, we helped clients setup dozens of custom reports in BigQuery - this post will detail the 5 of the most powerful Ecommerce analyses out there:

 1. Cohort analysis